Illumina/strelka/src/markdown/strelkaUserGuideTrainingSomaticEmpiricalScore.md

 ## Requirements

 Strelka somatic EVS training has additional dependencies which are not included in the primary build system.

-You must have the following Python packages installed:

-* numpy
-* pandas
-* scikit-learn
-* matplotlib
+All packages required to retrain the EVS model and run the steps in this guide are provided in the [training environment Dockerfile](trainingSomaticEmpriicalScore/Dockerfile), which can be used to either setup an EVS training docker image or as documentation to install all dependencies on another system.

+## Step 1: Build a training data set

+For EVS training, the strelka workflow must be configured with the optional `--reportEVSFeatures` argument.
+This will add a new VCF INFO field called `EVSF` to both SNV and indel VCF outputs.
+EVS features will be reported with this flag even when scoring itself is turned off with the `--disableEVS` option.

-## Step 1: Evaluating against a truth list
+### Step 1a: Evaluate a single strelka somatic analysis against a truth list

-Given a VCF and a truth list, we can produce a CSV file with features and TP/FP/FN annotation like this:
+Given a VCF and a truth list, a CSV file with features and TP/FP/FN annotation can be produced as follows:

 ```
-python ${STRELKA_INSTALL}/share/scoringModelTraining/somatic/bin/vcf_to_feature_csv.py \
+python ${STRELKA_INSTALL_PATH}/share/scoringModelTraining/somatic/bin/vcf_to_feature_csv.py \
+    --truth ${STRELKA_INSTALL_PATH}/share/demo/strelka/data/PG_admix_truth_snvs_chr21:1-25000000.vcf.gz \
-    src/demo/data/strelka_admix_snvs_chr21:1-25000000.vcf.gz \
+    --features strelka.snv \
-    -o admix_training_data.csv \
+    --output admix_training_data.csv \
-    --feature-table=strelka.snv \
-    --truth src/demo/data/PG_admix_truth_snvs_chr21:1-25000000.vcf.gz
+    ${STRELKA_INSTALL_PATH}/share/demo/strelka/data/strelka_admix_snvs_chr21:1-25000000.vcf.gz
 ```

+### Step 1b: Handle multiple analyses

+When multiple analyses are available for a training procedure, process each analysis using the training procedure described in Step 1a, keeping a separate csv output file for each.
+These training data files can be combined as required for the training procedure described below.

 ## Step 2: Training an EVS model

-The next command line learns a model given a training dataset.
-The parameter value of `-f` should be the same as the one used above in `--feature-table`.
+The next step is to train a model given one or more training datasets.
+The `--features` argument below must match that used to generate the input training dataset(s).

 ```
-python ${STRELKA_INSTALL}/share/scoringModelTraining/somatic/bin/evs_learn.py \
+python ${STRELKA_INSTALL_PATH}/share/scoringModelTraining/somatic/bin/evs_learn.py \
+    --features strelka.snv \
-    -m strelka.rf \
+    --model strelka.rf \
-    -f strelka.snv \
+    --plots \
-    -o model.pickle \
+    --output admix_training_model.pickle \
-    admix_training_data.csv \
+    admix_training_data.csv
-    --plots
 ```

 =>